digitalmusicprocessing/Modules/_pages/Module10/Exercise2.md

 info:
   comments: "true"
-  prev: "./Video1"
+  prev: "./Video2"
+  next: "./Video3"
 ---

-<a href = "https://ursinus.instructure.com/courses/15546/quizzes/21905">Click here</a> to complete two brief multiple choice questions on canvas, and you will be finished the module.
+<a href = "https://ursinus.instructure.com/courses/15546/quizzes/21905">Click here</a> to complete two brief multiple choice questions on canvas, and then click next to continue.